senabon/TriviaGame/README.md

 # Bugs

-- The user can click th correct answer multiple times to get more points
+- The user can click the correct answer multiple times to get more points

-- The user can select another answer after selecting another answer.
+- The user can select another answer after selecting the wrong answer.

+- The first question shows up at the end of the loop.